-Why English teachers should be using ESL songs in class and how do it successfully
+Why English teachers should be using ESL songs in class and how to do it successfully

-Many teachers already know the joy of bringing ESL songs into the classroom.
-This article looks at why songs benefit pupils, and also HOW to use songs in a fun and productive way.
+Many teachers already know that teaching English through songs brings joy to the classroom.
+This article looks at why songs benefit pupils and how to use them in a fun and productive way.
 Read on for insight and prepare to be motivated to use music with your ESL students!

-Learning with songs really works as children hear whole sentences and absorb grammar and syntax subconsciously.
+Learning with songs works because children hear whole sentences and absorb grammar and syntax subconsciously.
 It’s an easy way for them to learn and remember words and phrases.

 2. They can use meaningful language in context